ideafold/ideafold.github.com/index.md

 ### Education:

 1. **09/2011 -- present.**
-  MASc in Human Machine Interaction, Beijing University of Posts and Telecommunications.
+  MSc in Human Machine Interaction, Beijing University of Posts and Telecommunications.

 2. **09/2007 -- 07/2011.**
   B.S. in Information security, Xidian University.